 - The relaxation of these muscles causes a decrease in the volume of the thoracic cavity and the lungs.

 - The decrease in volume causes pressure within the lungs that is greater than that of the environment.

 - As a result, the air in the lungs is drawn out through the respiratory passage.

-- The air then passes through the respiratory tree, the trachea, and pharynx and finally passes through the nasal passage before moving out of the body.
+- The air then passes through the respiratory tree, the trachea, and the pharynx and finally passes through the nasal passage before moving out of the body.

-- Exhalation takes a longer time than inhalation as it allows better exchange of gases than inspiration.
+- Exhalation takes a longer time than inhalation as it allows a better exchange of gases than inspiration.

 - Like in inhalation, the air coming out of the lungs is not just carbon dioxide but a mixture of gases with methanol, isoprene, and other alcohols.